-The knowledge from Unit 3 is particularly important for understanding the Include3 method phases 1-4, as it teaches communicative skills and attitudes that form the basis for counseling
+The knowledge from Unit 3 is particularly important for understanding the Include method phases 1-4, as it teaches communicative skills and attitudes that form the basis for counselling.

-Strategies for communicating with people with disabilities
+Strategies for communicating with people with disabilities.

-- Develop communication skills that promote inclusion - Use available networks and social networks - to improve the effectiveness of communication in all areas
+- To develop communication skills that promote inclusion - To use available networks and social networks - To improve the effectiveness of communication in all areas